 Libya is not known to have produced or exported cluster munitions, but it imported and stockpiles them.

-- A photograph reportedly taken on 4 February 2017 at the Benina airbase shows at least seven RBK 250 PTAB-2.5M and RBK-250-275 AO-1SCh lying on the tarmac.
+- A photograph reportedly taken on 4 February 2017 at Benina airbase shows at least seven RBK-series PTAB-2.5M and AO-1SCh cluster bombs lying on the tarmac.
 The “bombing location” is listed as “Benghazi-al-Sabri.”

-Two videos reportedly taken at Benina airbase on 3 March 2017 show LNA technicians mounting two RBK-250 cluster bombs on two LNA aircraft that then allegedly flew sorties to Brega, Ras Lanuf, and Sidra.
-Further evidence of cluster munition use may have gone unrecorded due to a lack of media and independent reporting from the ground.
+- Two videos reportedly taken at Benina airbase on 3 March 2017 show LNA technicians mounting two RBK-250 cluster bombs on two LNA aircraft that then allegedly flew sorties to Brega, Ras Lanuf, and Sidra.

 Previous use in 2014–2015

-Previously, Amnesty International and Human Rights Watch documented the LNA use of cluster bombs in Bin Jawad on or about 9 January 2015, in Bin Jawad on 18 December 2014, and in Sirte in December 2014 or the first quarter of 2015.
-The Libyan air force admitted attacking Libya Dawn forces at both locations in early 2015, but at the time Brig.
-Gen. al-Jerroushi denied that forces under his command used cluster bombs.
+Previously, Amnesty International and Human Rights Watch documented the LNA use of cluster bombs in Bin Jawad on or about 9 January 2015, again on 18 December 2014, and in Sirte in December 2014 or the first quarter of 2015.
+The Libyan Air Force admitted attacking Libya Dawn forces at both locations in early 2015, but at the time Brig.
+Gen. Saqr al-Jerroushi denied that forces under his command used cluster bombs.

 More than two-dozen states have expressed concern over or condemned new use of cluster munitions, including eight that specifically expressed concern over the evidence of new cluster munition use in Libya.
-The UN, ICRC, and CMC also condemned the use of cluster munitions.
+The UN, ICRC, and Cluster Munition Coalition (CMC) also condemned the use of cluster munitions.
 In March 2015, Sweden described evidence of new use of cluster munitions in Libya as a “worrisome development” and said, “Libya must join the CCM [Convention on Cluster Munitions].”